Baked Acorn Squash with Sausage "Stuffing"

 - 1 cup pecans

 - 2 large eggs beaten

 - 1/3 cup chicken broth

-- Place 1 to 2 T. rendered bacon fat in cast iron skillet (or you can use butter or olive oil) and heat over medium-high heat.
+- While squash is cooking, prepare the stuffing.
+Place 1 to 2 tablespoons rendered bacon fat in cast iron skillet (or you can use butter or olive oil) and heat over medium-high heat.
 Add celery, onions, and apples.
-Cook about 10 minutes, stirring, until onions are transluscent.
+Cook about 10 minutes, stirring, until onions are translucent.